Diversity and Indigenous Peoples Unit

 - Translation of public safety materials into multiple languages

-- Working together to build relationships with Surrey's First Nations communities through projects such as the Pulling Together Canoe Journey
+- Working together to build relationships with Surrey's First Nations communities through projects such as the Pulling Together Canoe Journey, Orange Shirt Day, the Moose Hide Campaign and participation at community events like National Indigenous Peoples Day.

 - Hosting neighborhood safety meetings that are facilitated in specific languages such as Arabic, Mandarin Chinese and Somali to meet with, and engage Surrey's diverse communities